det-lab/unix-tips/docs/09_shell_scripts.md

 # Shell Scripting
 As the Unix shell is capable of using the contents of a file as input, it's possible to create a file with a list of commands which can then be executed by the shell.
 These files are called **Shell Scripts** or **Shell Programs**, and use the `.sh` file extension.
-Shell scripts work just like any other programming language, so having experience with other languages will make this section easier to understand.
+Shell scripts work just like any other programming language, so having experience with other languages will make this section easier to understand and follow along with.
 Creating shell scripts can be useful for many applications, such as:

 * Routing backups of files